aparihar1984/readme-generator-m9/generated-README.md

   ## [Usage](#table-of-contents)

-  Follow examples in my repository.
+  Follow the examples on my repository.

     ## [License](#table-of-contents)